-- (1) This section applies if- - (a) a police officer reasonably considers it necessary to make a request under subsection (2) in relation to an entrant or the entrant's belongings, whether or not the entrant or belongings have been subjected to electronic screening; and - (b) the police officer tells the entrant the reasons for making the request. - (2) The police officer may ask the person to do 1 or more of the following- - (a) allow the police officer to inspect the entrant's belongings; - (b) remove 1 or more outer garments worn by the entrant as specified by the police officer and allow the police officer to inspect the garments; - (c) remove all articles from the entrant's clothing and allow the police officer to inspect them; - (d) open an article for inspection and allow the police officer to inspect it; - (e) open a vehicle or a part of it for inspection and allow the police officer to inspect it; - (f) remove an article from the vehicle as specified by the police officer and allow the police officer to inspect it. - (3) A police officer may touch a garment the entrant is wearing only if the police officer is the same sex as the entrant. - (4) In this section-
+- (1) This section applies if- - (a) a police officer or protective services officer reasonably considers it necessary for the security of a state building to make a request under subsection (2) in relation to an entrant to the state building, or the entrant's belongings, whether or not the entrant or belongings have been subjected to electronic screening; and - (b) the officer tells the entrant the reasons for making the request. - (2) The police officer or protective services officer may ask the entrant to do 1 or more of the following things- - (a) allow the officer to inspect the entrant's belongings;

+- (b) remove 1 or more outer garments worn by the entrant as specified by the officer and allow the officer to inspect the garments; - (c) remove all articles from the entrant's clothing and allow the officer to inspect them; - (d) open an article for inspection and allow the officer to inspect it; - (e) allow the officer, or another adult assisting the officer, to touch a garment the entrant is wearing for the purpose of the officer inspecting the entrant's belongings; - (f) open a vehicle or a part of it for inspection and allow the officer to inspect it; - (g) remove an article from a vehicle as specified by the officer and allow the officer to inspect it; - (h) move a vehicle to, and park it in, a place specified by the officer; - (i) if the officer reasonably believes a belonging of the entrant is capable of concealing a proscribed thing-deposit the belonging in a place specified by the officer. - (3) Subsection (2)(e) applies only if the police officer or protective services officer, or another adult assisting the officer, is of the same sex as the entrant. - (4) In this section-

-inspect, an article, includes handle the article, open it and examine its contents.
+inspect, an article, includes handle the article, open it and examine its contents